-After reaching new heights in the 2019 season and claiming two successive WTS titles at standard distance, Birtwhistle is aiming to recreate the magic from his maiden win in Leeds on Lausanne’s standard distance course.
+After reaching new heights in the 2019 season and claiming two successive WTS titles, Birtwhistle is aiming to recreate the magic from his maiden win in Leeds on Lausanne’s Standard distance course.

 “I am feeling pretty good since racing in Tokyo,” Birtwhistle said.